open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/collector.md

 #### Cluster Metrics Preset

-The collector can be configured to collect cluster-level metrics from the Kubernetes API server.
+The OpenTelemetry Collector can be configured to collect cluster-level metrics from the Kubernetes API server.
 These metrics include many of the metrics collected by Kube State Metrics.